Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Concluding Remarks

 \subsubsection{Design of \lamrfail (and \lamrsharfail)}

-The design of the sequential calculus \lamrfail has been influenced by the typed mechanisms for non-determinism and failure in the concurrent calculus \spi.
-As \spi stands on rather solid logical foundations (via the Curry-Howard correspondence between linear logic and session types~\cite{CairesP10,DBLP:conf/icfp/Wadler12,CairesP17}), \lamrfail defines a logically motivated addition to {resource $\lambda$-calculi} in the literature; see, e.g.,~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00,PaganiR10}.
-Major similarities between \lamrfail and these existing languages include: as in \cite{DBLP:conf/birthday/BoudolL00}, our semantics performs lazy evaluation and linear substitution on the head variable; as in~\cite{PaganiR10}, our reductions lead to non-deterministic sums.
-A distinctive feature of \lamrfail is its lazy treatment of failures, via the dedicated term $\fail^{\widetilde{x}}$.
-In contrast, in~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00,PaganiR10} there is no dedicated term to represent failure.
+\revd{}{The design of \lamrfail has been influenced by the logically justified treatment of non-determinism and explicit failure in \spi.
+Our correct encoding of \lamrfail into \spi makes this influence precise by connecting terms and processes but also their associated intersection types and linear logic propositions.} We have also adopted features from previous resource $\lambda$-calculi, in particular those in~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00,PaganiR10}.
+Major similarities between \lamrfail and these calculi include: as in \cite{DBLP:conf/birthday/BoudolL00}, our semantics performs lazy evaluation and linear substitution on the head variable; as in~\cite{PaganiR10}, our reductions lead to non-deterministic sums.
+A distinctive feature of \lamrfail is its lazy treatment of failures via the term $\fail^{\widetilde{x}}$.
+In contrast, in~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00} there is no dedicated term to represent failure.
 The non-collapsing semantics for non-de\-ter\-mi\-nism is another distinctive feature of \lamrfail.